comp-music-lab/sync-coop-song-speech/README.md

 To replicate the analyses, clone this repository (e.g., using GitHub Desktop) and run the "SongSpeechCooperation.R" script using R (or R Studio).

-This script was run on a pilot data file downloaded from Qualtrics ("QualtricsPilotData_Merged(2024-05-20).csv"), and can be used as is to replicate this analysis (including data pre-processing of this full raw data file to create the "keydata.csv" file).
-However it is also designed to be re-used for the full Stage 2 data once collected after replacing the "QualtricsPilotData_Merged(2024-05-20).csv" with the full data file downloaded from Qualtrics after full data collection.
+This script was run on a pilot data file downloaded from Qualtrics ("song_August 21, 2024_16.12.csv"), and can be used as is to replicate this analysis (including data pre-processing of this full raw data file to create the "keydata.csv" file).
+However it is also designed to be re-used for the full Stage 2 data once collected after replacing the "song_August 21, 2024_16.12.csv" with the full data file downloaded from Qualtrics after full data collection.